-Organization development involves an ongoing, systematic, long-term process of driving effectiveness, solving problems, and improving organizational performance.
+Organization development involves an ongoing, systematic, long-range process of driving organizational effectiveness, solving problems, and improving organizational performance.
 It is also one of the capabilities identified in the Talent Development Capability Model.

-Many OD interventions relate to HR and talent management.
-While HR initiatives focus on people practices, OD zooms out to consider multiple inputs and tools that cut across the breadth and depth of the organization.
+Many OD interventions relate to human resource management and talent management.
+While HR initiatives focus on people practices, organization development zooms out to consider multiple inputs and tools that cut across the breadth and depth of the organization.
 OD is more holistic and strategic whereas HR is operational.

 Like talent development, sometimes OD functions are under the HR umbrella.

 TD professionals should integrate OD skills with the growing number of L&D, performance improvement, and talent management solutions focused upon increasing organizational effectiveness.
-The process used by OD practitioners to design and implement OD strategy is structured in five phases:
+The process used by OD practitioners to design and implement organizational development strategies is structured in five phases: